VerdanTech/Vdt-Webapp/outline/users/wireframes.md

 # User - Wireframes

-The User wireframes allow creating and logging into an account, viewing one's own profile, and viewing other profiles.
+The User wireframes allow:
+- Creating and logging into an account
+- Viewing and editing one's own profile
+- Viewing other profiles.
+- Viewing and editing lists of Friends.
+- Viewing GardenMembership invites.

 # Accounts